The British Soap Awards: 2006

-2007 winners
+2007

-2008 winners
+2008

 Mike Reid, who played Frank Butcher in EastEnders, was remembered during the ceremony, having died in July 2007.

-2009 winners
+2009

 Clive Hornby, who played Jack Sugden in Emmerdale, was remembered during the ceremony, having died in July 2008.
 Wendy Richard, who played Pauline Fowler in EastEnders, was also remembered during the ceremony, having died in February 2009.

+2010s

-2010 winners
+2010

 Maggie Jones, who played Blanche Hunt in Coronation Street, was remembered during the ceremony, having died in December 2009.

-2011 winners
+2011

-2012 winners
+2012

 Betty Driver, who played Betty Williams in Coronation Street, was remembered during the ceremony, having died in October 2011.

-2013 winners
+2013

 Bill Tarmey, who played Jack Duckworth in Coronation Street, was remembered during the ceremony, having died in November 2012.

-2014 winners
+2014

 Richard Thorp, who played Alan Turner in Emmerdale, was remembered during the ceremony, having died in May 2013.
 This was also the final ceremony where "Sexiest Male" and "Sexiest Female" were awarded; Michelle Keegan, who plays Tina McIntyre in Coronation Street, won "Sexiest Female" for the sixth time in a row.

-2015 winners
+2015

 Anne Kirkbride, who played Deirdre Barlow in Coronation Street, was remembered during the ceremony, having died in January 2015.
 John Bardon, who played Jim Branning in EastEnders, was also remembered during the ceremony, having died in September 2014.

 This year's ceremony incorporated a "Social Issue Storyline" mention, which is where all of the soap operas' most controversial stories were specially mentioned.
 These include: